 To put it frankly – you shouldn’t roll out solo in this country.
 As a foreigner, you could end up in a bad situation, especially if you’re hitting on girls.

 Mongolian guys have no issue starting a confrontation, especially if he thinks you’re “taking” his girls.
+Kudos to them for being so protective to their women, but it can get a bit scary sometimes.

 The Mongolian Girls & Culture